NCAR/music-box/README.md

 ./musicbox ../MusicBox2/examples/dark_chamber/config.json
 ```

-The results will be in a file named `output.nc`.
+The results will be in a file named `output.csv`.

 # Documentation